aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/090_scenarios/010_simulating_az_issues/010_background/_index.md

 **PLACEHOLDER: image representing control plane vs. customer resources**

-For example in the autoscaling setup we built for the **First Experiment** section, we can target EC2 instances in a given AZ for termination by filtering on `Placement.AvailabilityZone`.
-We _expect_ that the "control plane", in this case the associated autoscaling group, will start new instances to replace those terminated.
-However, since there is no actual AZ failure and the autoscaling group thus has no awareness of our experiment, the new instances will most likely be re-created in the AZ for which we wanted to simulate a failure.
+For example in the auto scaling setup we built for the **First Experiment** section, we can target EC2 instances in a given AZ for termination by filtering on `Placement.AvailabilityZone`.
+We _expect_ that the "control plane", in this case the associated auto scaling group, will start new instances to replace those terminated.
+However, since there is no actual AZ failure and the auto scaling group thus has no awareness of our experiment, the new instances will most likely be re-created in the AZ for which we wanted to simulate a failure.

 ## Simulating AZ outage options